A general framework for penalized mixed-effects multitask learning with applications on DNA methylation surrogate biomarkers creation: EPIC Italy data and study design

 \section{EPIC Italy data and study design}

-The considered dataset belongs to the Italian component of the European Prospective Investigation into Cancer and Nutrition (EPIC) study, one of the largest cohort study in the world, with participants recruited across 10 European countries and followed for almost 15 years \citep{Riboli2002}.
+The considered dataset belongs to the Italian branch of the European Prospective Investigation into Cancer and Nutrition (EPIC) study, one of the largest cohort study in the world, with participants recruited across 10 European countries and followed for almost 15 years \citep{Riboli2002}.
 For each participant, lifestyle and personal history questionnaires were recorded, together with anthropomorphic measures and blood samples for DNA extraction.
-The EPIC Italy dataset is comprised of four geographical sub-cohorts identified by the center of recruitment: the provinces of Ragusa and Varese and the cities of Turin and Naples.
-The latter center became associated with EPIC in later times through the Progetto ATENA study \citep{Panico1992}.
+The EPIC Italy dataset is comprised of geographical sub-cohorts identified by the center of recruitment; particularly, we will consider the provinces of Ragusa and Varese and the cities of Turin and Naples.
+The latter center became associated with EPIC in later times through the Progetto ATENA study \citep{Panico1992}. \re{DNAm was measured with the HumanMethylation450 array following standard laboratory procedures \citep[see][for a detailed description]{Fiorito2022}, while the pre-processing included removing CpG sites and samples with a call rate lower than 95\%, BMIQ method for reducing technical variability and bias introduced by type II probes, and ComBat technique for batch effect adjustment \citep{Marabita2013a}.}